dixonaws/nlp.js-aws/README.md

   <!--te-->

 ## Installation
-To deploy in AWS, follow these steps:
+To deploy in AWS, follow these steps (tested on MacOS 10.15.5).
+You may also use a Linux machine to follow these steps:
 ### 1. Adjust the Cloudformation template
+Open aws-nlpjs-solution.tempate and look for the Mappings block as below.
+Adjust the S3Bucket and Prefix values to the bucket that you will create in Step 2.
 ```yaml
 Mappings:
     SourceCode: